-Michael J. Soltis is an attorney, author, speaker, arbitrator and soon-to-be adjunct law professor.
+Michael J. Soltis is an attorney, author, speaker, arbitrator and adjunct law professor of employment and labor law.
 As an employment and labor attorney, he has focused on leave management issues for about 30 years.
 He represented employers in employment and labor law matters for more than 35 years with a national labor and employment law firm, He has provided advice and counsel to employers concerning their compliance obligations and concerning specific employee situations involving state and federal disability discrimination law, family and medical leave acts, pregnancy, paid sick leave laws and more.
 He has represented employers in courts and administrative agencies on various employment law claims, including disability discrimination, family and medical leave act, pregnancy and related common law claims.

 He has been a frequent speaker and lecturer to attorneys and business groups on employment and labor topics.
 For five years, he hosted an ADA/FMLA seminar series for employers.

-He is a panel member of the American Arbitration Association National Roster of Arbitrators.
-Beginning in January 2018, he will be a member of the Adjunct Faculty at Quinnipiac School of Law.
+He is a panel member of the American Arbitration Association National Roster of Arbitrators and a member of the Adjunct Faculty at Quinnipiac School of Law.

-Mr. Soltis is admitted to the bars of Connecticut, New York and Utah, and to various federal courts in Connecticut, New York, Texas and Ohio.
+Mr. Soltis is admitted to the bars of Connecticut, New York and Utah only, and to various federal courts in Connecticut, New York, Texas and Ohio.